steffiAI/drug-dosage-calculator/README.md

 ## Contributing

 Contributions are welcome!
-This project is maintained by a PhD candidate to help researchers streamline their lab workflows.
+This project is maintained by a researcher to help other researchers streamline their lab workflows.

 **Areas for contribution:**
 - Additional calculator types